MetPX/sarracenia/docs/source/Contribution/Development.rst

   X.Y     # Final release
   X.ypostN #ack! patched release.

+Currently, 3.00 is still stabilizing, so the year/month convention is not being applied.
+Releases are currently  3.00.iibj
+where:
+  * ii -- incremental number of pre-releases of 3.00
+  * j -- beta increment.

+At some point 3.00 will be complete & solid enough that the we will resume the year/month convention, hopefully 3.22.

 Releases are classified as follows:

 Alpha
-  Snapshot releases taken directly from master, with no other qualitative guarantees.
+  Snapshot releases taken directly from v03_wip, with no other qualitative guarantees.
   No guarantee of functionality, some components may be partially implemented, some breakage may occur.
   No bug-fixes, issues addressed by subsequent version.